Up to 35% off Raised Beds

 Container plants need more water than plants in garden beds.
 Hydrangeas are no different.

-Containers tend to dry out much quicker than your garden beds.
-Giving your hydrangeas a good watering twice a week should be sufficient.
-When the temperatures start to rise keep an eye on the leaves.
-The leaves of a hydrangea will begin to droop if they are in need of a drink.
-The top one inch of soil should be moist.
+Containers tend to dry out much faster than garden beds.
+Giving your hydrangeas a good watering twice a week should be enough.
+When temperatures rise, keep an eye on the leaves.
+Hydrangea leaves will start to droop if they need a drink.
+The top inch of soil should stay moist.

 Fertilize When Necessary